Developer Registry

-The City of Baltimore Department of Housing & Community Development is seeking to establish two registries of pre-qualified developers in designated Impact Investment Areas through two separate Requests for Qualifications: one for rehabilitation and another for new construction.
+The City of Baltimore Department of Housing & Community Development has established two registries of pre-qualified developers in designated Impact Investment Areas through two separate Requests for Qualifications: one for rehabilitation and another for new construction.

 IIAs are neighborhoods that offer near-term opportunities to achieve inclusive, economically sustainable growth supported by a comprehensive multi-agency City strategy and significant public investments.
 They are located strategically near anchor institutions, major redevelopments, and recent neighborhood investments.
 As these areas stabilize and grow, they will serve as strong community assets that will help fuel subsequent transformational development in adjacent communities.
 These registries are sought to enhance the organization's agility, efficiency, and ability to deliver redevelopment projects quickly and consistently.